 To make a successful negligence claim, it must be shown that the dentist's treatment was not lower than which is deemed to be an acceptable level.
 Further, if the dentist had the option of various different treatment methods, as long as there is substantial support for the one decided on, from others in the profession, then your dentist would not be regarded as negligent if the treatment chosen was not successful, even though another choice may have been more beneficial.

-The potential award for dental negligence is based on various factors.
-These include: any long-term consequences, the recovery period and the seriousness of the injury.
+Compensation for dental negligence is based on the extent of the injury, the time taken for recovery and whether or not there are any long term consequences.
+If damages cannot be agreed between solicitors, the assessment of value will be carried out by a judge who will reference representations from both sides solicitors, the amounts awarded in similar previously decided cases and judicial guidelines, all of which may be tempered by the judges previous experience as a practicing lawyer.
 Claims for compensation for dental negligence are made via a lawyer who is obliged to put forward a medical report which has been drawn up by a specialist consultant dentist qualified in the appropriate field.
 This is then forwarded to the lawyers who are working for the alleged negligent dentist's insurance company.

 If negligence is admitted by the dentist in question, then there is a negotiation between both parties (the solicitor acting for the patient, and the one acting for the dentist's insurance company), on how much the award should be.
 If however, the dentist denies any wrongdoing, then the matter will be taken to court and will be heard by a judge who ultimately determines liability and any award of compensation.

 There are different forms of compensation that can be included in a settlement for personal injury.
 These include: pain and suffering, loss of income, other expenses and the cost of further dental work to ameliorate the issue.